 We have retention programs for workers' compensation, general liability and owned and non-owned automobile liabilities.
 We are generally responsible for up to \$1.0 million per occurrence under these retention programs for workers' compensation and general liability.
 We are also generally responsible for between \$500,000 and \$3.0 million per occurrence under these retention programs for owned and non-owned automobile liabilities.
 Total insurance limits under these retention programs vary depending upon the period covered and range up to \$110.0 million per occurrence for general liability and owned and non-owned automobile liabilities and up to the applicable statutory limits for workers' compensation.
 These insurance policies may not be adequate to protect us from liabilities that we incur in our business.
 In addition, in the future our insurance premiums may increase and we may not be able to obtain similar levels of insurance on reasonable terms, or at all.
 Any such inadequacy of, or inability to obtain insurance coverage could have a material adverse effect on our business, financial condition and results of operations.
-We are not required to, and do not, specifically set aside funds for our retention programs.

-Our annual and quarterly financial results are subject to significant fluctuations depending on various factors, many of which are beyond our control, and if we fail to meet the expectations of securities analysts or investors our share price may decline significantly.
+Our annual and quarterly financial results are subject to significant fluctuations depending on various factors, many of which are beyond our control, and if we fail to meet the expectations of securities analysts or investors, our share price may decline significantly.

-Our sales and operating results can vary significantly from quarter to quarter and year to year depending on various factors, many of which are beyond our control.
+Our sales and operating results can vary significantly from quarter-to-quarter and year-to-year depending on various factors, many of which are beyond our control.
 These factors include, among other things:

-- · variations in the timing and volume of our sales and our franchisees' sales; - the timing of expenditures in anticipation of future sales; - sales promotions by us and our competitors; - changes in competitive and economic conditions generally; - changes in the cost or availability of our ingredients or labor; and - foreign currency exposure.
+- variations in the timing and volume of our sales and our franchisees' sales; - the timing of expenditures in anticipation of future sales; - sales promotions by us and our competitors; - changes in competitive and economic conditions generally; - changes in the cost or availability of our ingredients or labor; and - foreign currency exposure.